 Panasonic ES-LV65-S Arc 5 Wet/Dry

 The Panasonic ES-LV65 offers a cheaper alternative to the Braun Series 9 in terms of closeness.

 This is the only electric razor in the market right now to have 5 cutting elements.

-Yes, you heard that right that’s 5 cutting elements which is one more than the Series 9.
+Yes, you heard that right that’s 5 cutting elements which are one more than the Series 9.
 Each of the cutting element pivots as well as the whole head.

-The massive head works great in wide open spaces like the cheek and neck area.
+The massive head works excellent in wide open spaces like the cheek and neck area.

 You can use this to shave both wet and dry whatever your preference is.